 "Conservative estimates suggest that 80 to 90% of migraine patients are affected by light sensitivity, making it among the most common symptoms of the headache disorder.
 It is also one of the distinguishing criteria for diagnosing migraine."

 Aura and light sensitivity can often get confused.
 But they are different.
 One can lead to the pain phase, or not, and one triggers the pain phase.
 Do you know which is which?
-It’s hard to tell.
+It can be hard to tell.

 Another way to distinguish the difference could be to say that light sensitivity can impact anyone causing blurred vision and headache, even if you get migraine without aura.